KanwarIITRPR/CS204-Project/README.md

 This RISC-V assembler is a comprehensive tool that converts RISC-V assembly code into machine code.

-It supports the full range of standard RISC-V instruction formats and data directives, producing binary representations of each instruction along with their corresponding hexadecimal machine code and memory addresses.
+It supports a wide range of standard RISC-V instruction formats and data directives, producing binary representations of each instruction along with their corresponding hexadecimal machine code and memory addresses.

 ## Table of Contents